C.J. Abrams Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- Sanchez gets the start for the Phillies, his 12th of the season.
-He is 1-3 with a 3.39 ERA and 53 strikeouts in 58 1/3 innings pitched.
+- Wheeler goes for his 10th win when he makes the start for the Phillies, his 25th of the season.
+He is 9-5 with a 3.56 ERA and 160 strikeouts in 144 2/3 innings pitched.

-- The lefty's last appearance was on Friday, Aug.
-11 against the Minnesota Twins, when he tossed six innings, surrendering two earned runs while allowing six hits.
+- In his most recent time out on Tuesday against the Toronto Blue Jays, the right-hander tossed seven innings, allowing one earned run while surrendering three hits.

-- The 26-year-old has put up an ERA of 3.39, with 8.2 strikeouts per nine innings, in 11 games this season.
-Opponents have a .218 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.